ethersphere/swarm-guide/contents/ens.rst

 2. Associate a resolver with that name.
 3. Register the Swarm hash with the resolver as the ``content``.

 We recommend using https://manager.ens.domains/.
-This will make it easy for you to
+This will make it easy for you to:

 - Associate the default resolver with your name
 - Register a Swarm hash.